Halford Capital

 6. Land and construction: Hardest.
 Highest risk, requires specialized lenders.

-Location matters significantly.
-Lenders evaluate market fundamentals: population trends, employment data, vacancy rates, and comparable sales.
-A strong property in a weak market will face tougher underwriting than a modest property in a growing metro area.
+Location matters a lot.
+Lenders look at market fundamentals: population trends, employment data, vacancy rates, and comparable sales.
+A strong property in a weak market will face tougher underwriting than a modest property in a growing metro.

 Borrower Financials

-Even though CRE loans lean heavily on the property, your personal financials still matter, especially for owner-occupied and SBA-backed loans.
+Even though CRE loans lean heavily on the property, your personal financials still matter.
+This is especially true for owner-occupied and SBA-backed loans.

 • Personal credit score: 680+ preferred for SBA; 700+ for the best conventional terms